ToluClassics/DEEP-LEARNING-FRANCOI-CHOLLET-ALL-EXERCISES/README.md

 1: A child in a pink dress is climbing up a set of stairs in an entry way.
 2. A girl going into a wooden building .So lets get into the deep learning implementation;

-This project was done using python's COLAB
+This project was done using Google COLAB

 Unzip and Data pre-processing (Cleaning, Lemmatization …)